EU ministers agree new Russia sanctions over Navalny death

 It said the elections "are null and void and cannot produce any legal effect whatsoever."

-Ahead of the foreign ministers' meeting in Brussels on Monday, German Foreign Minister Annalena Baerbock told reporters that "Russia was an election without choice."
+Ahead of the foreign ministers' meeting in Brussels on Monday, German Foreign Minister Annalena Baerbock told reporters that the Russian poll "was an election without a choice."

 Striking an ironic note, European Council President and former Belgian prime minister Charles Michel sardonically congratulated Putin as polls opened on Friday, before votes had been cast.